-To realize the benefits, investors might form a closely held Qualified Opportunity Fund (QOF) that invests in a Qualified Opportunity Zone Business (QOZB) which is acquired or established to purchase raw land as its primary Qualified Opportunity Zone Business Property (QOZBP).
-Unlike other QOZBP, in order for raw land to meet the QOZBP criteria, it need not meet an original use test or a substantial improvement test but must be used in operating a trade or business.
+To realize the benefits, investors might form a closely held Qualified Opportunity Fund (QOF) that invests in a Qualified Opportunity Zone Business (QOZB), which is acquired or established to purchase raw land as its primary Qualified Opportunity Zone Business Property (QOZBP).
+Unlike other QOZBP, for raw land to meet the QOZBP criteria, it need not meet an original use test or a substantial improvement test but must be used in operating a trade or business.

 Opportunity Zone Tax Benefits

-Taxpayers with realized capital gains arising from transactions between unrelated parties can defer recognition and taxation of gains by investing in a QOF.
+Taxpayers with realized capital gains from transactions between unrelated parties can defer recognition and taxation of gains by investing in a QOF.
 Capital gains can be from any source and must generally be invested in a QOF within 180 days of the realization-triggering transaction.
 Gains reinvested may qualify for the following temporary and permanent opportunity zone tax benefits:

 1. 100% of gain deferral until the earlier of an inclusion event or December 31, 2026.